How to Scale Apps in App Platform

 There are two types of scaling:

-• Horizontal scaling adds additional containers to the app and distributes the workload across the additional containers.
-App Platform offers both fixed and automatic options for horizontal scaling.
+• Horizontal scaling adds or removes containers and distributes the workload across them.
+App Platform offers both fixed and automatic (autoscaling) options.

-• Vertical scaling increases a container’s memory or CPU power to better handle the app’s workload.
-App Platform only offers fixed vertical scaling, meaning you must manually change the container’s size in the DigitalOcean Control Panel, API, or CLI, to vertically scale it.
+• Vertical scaling increases a container’s memory or CPU.
+App Platform only supports fixed vertical scaling, which must be configured manually in the DigitalOcean Control Panel, API, or CLI.

 Note